mzlogin/config-files/README.md

 * Put ctags.exe
 The plugin taglist required ctags.exe, so download it, and put it into YourVimInstallPath/vim74/ directory.

+* Put cscope.exe (*optional*)
+If you want to view code, you may need cscope support, put it into YourVimInstallPath/vim74/ directory.(It may depend on regex2.dll and curses2.dll)

 * Get my _vimrc:

 ```